 Our ability to successfully implement and execute our long range plan is dependent on many factors.
 Our strategies may require significant capital investment and management attention, which may result in the diversion of these resources from our core business and other business issues and opportunities.
-Additionally, any new initiative is subject to certain risks including customer acceptance of our products and renovated store design, competition, product differentiation, and the ability to attract and retain qualified personnel.
+Additionally, any new initiative is subject to certain risks including customer acceptance, competition, product differentiation, and the ability to attract and retain qualified personnel.
 If we cannot successfully execute our strategic growth initiatives or if the long range plan does not adequately address the challenges or opportunities we face, our financial condition and results of operations may be adversely affected.

 We must maintain sufficient inventory levels to operate our business successfully.
 However, we also must guard against accumulating excess inventory.
 For example, we order the bulk of our athletic footwear four to six months prior to delivery to our stores.
 If we fail to anticipate accurately either the market for the merchandise in our stores or our customers purchasing habits, we may be forced to rely on markdowns or promotional sales to dispose of excess or slow moving inventory, which could have a material adverse effect on our business, financial condition, and results of operations.

-Our business is dependent to a significant degree upon our ability to obtain exclusive product and the ability to purchase brand-name merchandise at competitive prices from a limited number of vendors.
+Our business is dependent to a significant degree upon our ability to obtain exclusive product and the ability to purchase brand-name merchandise at competitive prices.
 In addition, our vendors provide volume discounts, cooperative advertising, and markdown allowances, as well as the ability to negotiate returns of excess or unneeded merchandise.
 We cannot be certain that such assistance from our vendors will continue in the future.

 These risks could have a material adverse effect on our business, financial condition, and results of operations.